in28minutes/java-a-course-for-beginners/9-ReferenceTypes/readme.md

 ### String Class

 - A String class can store a sequence of characters.
-String is not a primitive in Java but a Class in its own right.

-#### Strings are immutable
+- String is not a primitive in Java but a Class in its own right.

-- Value of a String Object once created cannot be modified.
+- Strings are immutable.
+Value of a String Object once created cannot be modified.
 Any modification on a String object creates a new String object.

 ```
 String str3 = "value1";